Fish and Wildlife Warden Career: Hiring FAQ

 If I am already working as a peace officer can I laterally transfer to the CDFW without going through the POST Academy?

-Yes.
-The Department now accepts current Peace Officer applicants.
-Applicants will still have to attend an 8 week Fish and Wildlife specific Academy.
+Yes, depending on your classification.
+The Department accepts current Peace Officer applicants.
+Applicants will still have to attend an abbreviated Fish and Wildlife specific Academy.

 If my eyesight has been surgically corrected will I be eligible to go through the selection process?

 Applicants who have undergone eye surgery to meet minimum visual standards may be required to submit medical data, at their own expense, to demonstrate visual stability.
-For information on the necessary protocol involved, contact the State Medical Officer at CalHR, CalHR Medical Program, 1515 S Street, North Building, Suite 500, Sacramento, CA 95811-7258, (916) 445-2881.
-The candidate's medical documentation will be reviewed by the State Medical Officer.
-Only surgeries considered permanent will be reviewed, and depending on the type of surgery, applicants may be monitored for as long as a year before stability can be determined.
+The candidate's medical documentation will be reviewed during the medical screening physician during the hiring process.

 What should I do to prepare myself for the examination?